Skip to content

 Viewing and Downloading Data

 A list of all the datasets available in a project can be found in the Datasets page.
 Click on any of the datasets to view its contents.
-Some datasets will have auto-generated ways to view the data, like image galleries or genome track viewers.
-Some individual files are also viewable directly in Cirro like .txt
+Some datasets are able to be viewed using embedded apps, like image galleries or genome track viewers.
+Some individual files are also viewable directly in Cirro like .txt and .csv files, and can be viewed by clicking on the file and choosing the "View" option.

 To download individual files, click the file and choose "Download".
 You can also download an entire dataset with the "Download All" button at the top of the page.
 Or you can download a full or partial dataset using the command line.
 Check out some example commands in our command line documentation.